Technigo/project-custom-hooks-qr-code-generator-vite/README.md

 ### The Problem

-The code was pretty much already in place so the thin to focus on was trying to make sence of the custom hook.
-There was a lot of hints this week, and I thin that made me a little confused.
-I notice that I don't "speak code" well enough to understand all the hints so there were discussions within the team, I googled a bit and used ChatGPT to explain.
+The code was pretty much already in place so the thing to focus on was trying to make sence of the custom hook.
+There was a lot of hints this week, and I think that made me a little confused.
+I noticed that I don't "speak code" well enough to understand all the hints so there were discussions within the team, I googled a bit and used ChatGPT to explain.

 This was the fist time I applied an animation from the Lottie library.
 Fun stuff!
 The only thing that's missing from that is I can't make the animation go slower.
-I think it's moving too fast, but I just can't figure out how to do that (withput paying).
+I think it's moving too fast, but I just can't figure out how to do that (without paying).

 ### View it live